Aptare Inc. today released StorageConsole 8, adding a fabric management application to its suite of storage resource management (SRM) tools.

-Aptare StorageConsole Fabric Manager is designed
+Aptare StorageConsole Fabric Manager

 Fabric Manager's SAN mapping capability gives administrators a view of the SAN topology from server to fabric to storage systems.
 Its change management feature involves performing a dependency analysis based on proposed changes to a SAN.
 Fabric Manager also sends alerts when it detects changes have been made.